-- Be in front of your computer when you call. - Write down the computer serial number and product ID number, and the monitor serial number before calling. - Spend time troubleshooting the problem with the service technician. - Remove any hardware that was recently added to your system. - Remove any software that was recently installed. - Run the Restore Plus CD.

-CAUTION: Running the Restore Plus CD will erase all data on the hard drive.

-NOTE: For sales information and warranty upgrades (HP Care Pack), call an authorized service provider or dealer.
+- Be in front of your computer when you call. - Write down the computer serial number and product ID number, and the monitor serial number before calling. - Spend time troubleshooting the problem with the service technician. - Remove any hardware that was recently added to your system. - Remove any software that was recently installed. - Restore the system from the Recovery Disc Set that you created or restore the system to its original factory condition in HP Backup and Recovery Manager. - △ CAUTION: Restoring the system will erase all data on the hard drive.
+Be sure to back up all data files before running the restore process. - NOTE: For sales information and warranty upgrades (HP Care Pack), call your local authorized service provider or dealer.